RMRubert/RMRubert.github.io/Draft.md

 {:refdef: style="text-align: center;"}
 ![Musicbee Screenshot](/images/Posts/2021/Tic-Tac-Toe/RCD-System-Win-04.SVG)
-{: refdef}
+Algorithm seeing that there is an imminent win at S5 (Column 2) {: refdef}

 What is more tricky is to figure out where to place when there is no possibility to immediately win or lose.
 If you take the time to read the code (which nobody will do because ain't nobody got time for that) you will notice that I created two subroutines to deal with this situation.
 You could use one or another by commenting/uncommenting lines 197/198.